cased/homebrew-tap/README.md

 ## What is homebrew and what are homebrew taps

 Homebrew is package manager for macOS (or Linux).
-Check out https://brew.sh
+Check out https://brew.sh for details and install instructions for Homebrew itself.

 A tap is a third-party repository that provides installable packages on macOS and Linux.
-Check out https://docs.brew.sh/Taps
+Check out https://docs.brew.sh/Taps for more information.

 ## How to use this